Going into care

 You will always be supported to stay with your family if possible.
 But if you have to move out for a while, then you will be looked after.

 How you are looked after will depend on you and what you need.

-Many children and young people who are looked after live with a foster carer, in their home and as part of their family.
-You could stay for a few days, a few weeks, or for longer.
+Some children and young people who are looked after live with a foster carer, in their home and as part of their family.
+This could be for a few days, a few weeks, or for longer.

-Every effort will be made to find you a foster carer or family that suits your needs best – someone who understands how you feel and can support you during your time with them.
-They will do everything they can to help you settle into family life and will watch out for your safety and happiness.
+They help you settle into family life and take care of your safety and happiness.
 Foster carers can also help you stay in touch with your own family and friends, if you wish to do so.

-You can talk to them about any troubles or feelings you have and they can help you find the support you need.
-Often children will not stay with foster carers permanently, unless it's unlikely they will return to their own family.
+Usually children will not stay with foster carers permanently.
 Foster carers can apply to adopt a child, or look after them until someone else does.

-If you are going to live in a children's home or school, your social worker and the staff there – including your key worker – will explain what happens when you move in.
-All these homes and schools have been checked by social services to make sure that they are safe places to live.
+If you are going to live in a residential setting, your social worker and the staff there – including your key worker – will explain what happens when you move in.
+Homes and schools will be checked by social services to make sure they are safe.